SilkeAllmannLab/pacbio_snakemake/config/README.md

 ## Genomic refs: `refs/`

 An option is available to align the assembled mRNA isoforms to a genomic reference.
+To turn this option "on", verify that the value of the `map_to_genome:` option is set to `TRUE` in the `config.yaml` file.
-If that option is turned "on" (in the `config.yaml` file), a genome reference assembly in FASTA format has to be present in `config/refs/`.
+If genome mapping is turned "on", a genome reference assembly in FASTA format has to be present in `config/refs/`.